-In the Bayview, the City seeks to restore regional rail service to the neighborhood that was lost when the Paul Avenue Caltrain station closed in 2005.
-Planning has been underway, with previous commitments by San Francisco City departments dating to 2005 and reaffirmed in the Bayview Community Based Transportation Plan and the ConnectSF Transit Corridors Strategy.
-With changes in community land use, transportation, and commute patterns since 2005, the team re-assessed potential station sites.
+In the Bayview the City seeks to restore regional rail service to the Bayview neighborhood that was lost when the Paul Avenue Caltrain station closed in 2005.
+Planning has been underway since then with previous commitments dating to 2005 and reaffirmed in the Bayview Community Based Transportation Plan and the ConnectSF Transit Corridors Strategy.
+With changes in community land use, transportation, and commute patterns since then the team re-assessed Oakdale and other potential station sites.